Meysey Hampton: Governance

-Meysey Hampton has a Parish Council, currently with 7 members.
-The current chair is local resident Roger Case.
+Meysey Hampton has a Parish Council, currently with seven members.

-As of May 2015 the village became part of 'The Ampneys and Hampton Ward' on Cotswold District Council.
-The current District Councillor is Liberal Democrat Lisa Spivey who was elected in the 2019 United Kingdom local elections.
+As of May 2015, the village became part of 'The Ampneys and Hampton Ward' on Cotswold District Council.

-Meysey Hampton is part of the wider South Cerney electoral division for elections to Gloucestershire County Council, Lisa Spivey who was elected in the 2021 United Kingdom local elections is also the County Councillor.
+Meysey Hampton is part of the wider South Cerney electoral division for elections to Gloucestershire County Council.

 Geography

 Meysey Hampton lies in the southern part of the Cotswolds, a range of hills designated an Area of Outstanding Natural Beauty.
 Close to the border with Wiltshire, it is approximately 30 mi south-east of Gloucester.
 Situated on the A417, it is about 6 mi east of Cirencester and 2 mi west of Fairford.
 Villages nearby include Poulton, Ampney St. Peter, Ampney St. Mary, Down Ampney, Marston Meysey, Totterdown and Honeycombe Leaze.

 Education

 Meysey Hampton has one primary school; Meysey Hampton Church of England Primary School, a voluntary controlled school for children from the age of 5–11.
 In 2006, the school had 102 pupils.
+Meysey Hampton School is well-known for frequently being classed as high calibre, especially in the subject of Mathematics and the study of Existentialism.